 Kevin Hart’s team is obviously a very important reason why he is who he is today.
-He’s yet another reminder on why I need to find myself a “master mind group” as Napoleon Hill terms it.
+He’s yet another reminder of why I need to find myself a “mastermind group” as Napoleon Hill terms it.
 He used to go clubbing in Philly with his friend Spank while he was still at CCP (Community College of Philadelphia) and there he met Torrei.
 He met Harry, also a comedian, while he was out in LA making a living as a journeyman comedian.
-He met Nate, his aggressive, no nonsense road manager, through a shady source, but Nate eventually proved himself and turned out to be an asset.
+He met Nate, his aggressive, no-nonsense road manager, through a shady source, but Nate eventually proved himself and turned out to be an asset.
 Although he caused Kevin a fair amount of headaches.
-He met Na’im early on his journey in Philly doing stand up; and his former body guard Wayne was a mutual friend Spank new who used to give him discounted flights.
+He met Na’im early on his journey in Philly doing stand up; his former bodyguard Wayne was a mutual friend Spank new who used to give him discounted flights.
 It was great to see how Kevin met all these people and brought their talents together to make the foundation of what we now know as Hartbeat Productions and the infamous Plastic Cup Boyz.

 Relationship Troubles and Blessings

-When Kevin detailed how he met Torrei Hart I felt like maybe I too could someday be blessed enough to have a woman take genuine interest in me the way she did him very early on.
+When Kevin detailed how he met Torrei Hart I felt like maybe I too could someday be blessed enough to have a woman take a genuine interest in me the way she did him very early on.
 However, as the book progresses their relationship seems rockier than a stone tumbling into the Grand Canyon.
-They fought verbally and physically and ,on occasion, Kevin was arrested for his domestic woes.
-It was…eye opening.
+They fought verbally and physically and, on occasion, Kevin was arrested for his domestic woes.
+It was…eye-opening.
 As much as I’ve been wanting a girlfriend who will accept me just the way I am I felt sorry for his crazy relationship trouble.
 He talks about the mistakes he’s made in his relationship and how it related to career.
 It was all very very interesting.
 Then eventually, he and Torrei got married despite their turbulent relationship after he had moved her out to LA with him, Torrei leaving her career behind.
-They would eventually divorce because Kevin would cheat on his then wife while they were still together.
-His current wife, Eniko, came into the picture on a very respectful and tasteful note as the then 30 year old comic was exiting his other relationship.
+They would eventually divorce because Kevin would cheat on his then-wife while they were still together.
+His current wife, Eniko, came into the picture on a very respectful and tasteful note as the then 30-year-old comic was exiting his other relationship.

 Thanks For Sharing, Kevin